 How does it work?

-This is an older system of buying a car without paying the full price in a lump sum and it’s basically a good, old-fashioned car loan – of a sort.
+This is a traditional method of buying a car without paying the full price in a lump sum and it’s basically a good, old-fashioned car loan – of a sort.
 Like PCP, you can pay a deposit of your choosing (this time, it’s not normally limited to a percentage of a vehicle’s value and you can choose to pay no deposit at all on some deals) and then you pay monthly finance on the rest of the car’s value, plus interest (set by the amount of APR).
 It’s like going to a third-party finance lender, such as a bank, and asking for a loan of, say, €25,000 to buy a car, and then paying that €25,000 plus interest back over a period of time; it’s just that the car manufacturers will provide HP themselves, through the financial arms of their business.
-Like PCPs, HP agreements can run over a variable number of years, so you can choose to spread your payments over anything between one and seven years – although different time limitations might apply with different car manufacturers.
+Like PCPs, HP agreements can run over a variable number of years, so you can choose to spread your payments over anything between one and five years – although different time limitations might apply with different car dealers.

 The monthly payments will be considerably higher than on PCP because, minus the deposit, you’re then financing the entire outstanding value of the vehicle across the term of the agreement.
-There are also less choices at the end of an HP agreement, because in essence you’re just buying a car in its entirety – it’s simply that you’re spreading out the payment for the car over a number of years.
+There are also fewer choices at the end of an HP agreement because in essence, you’re just buying a car in its entirety – it’s simply that you’re spreading out the payment for the car over a number of years.
 The APR rates offered by the manufacturers’ financial services will normally not be as competitive as the APR rates you’d get from a bank or other lender, although this can change, especially around new registration periods when manufacturers offer multiple incentives on HP (and PCP, too) in order to encourage new car sales.

 Which should I choose?